Gear Review: Lucid L7 riflescope

-We had the chance to test the L7, their mid- to long-range model, on Battle Rifle Company’s Cutlass AR-15, a guaranteed 1 minute of angle (MOA) shooter.
+We had the chance to test the L7, their mid- to long-range model, on Battle Rifle Company’s Cutlass AR-15, a guaranteed 1-minute angle (MOA) shooter.

 The so-called box drill is an ideal test of a scope’s dependability, as it tests not only the accuracy of windage (side to side) and elevation (up/down) adjustments, but also the scope’s capability to return from adjusted positions to its previously set zero.